musnit/castle-client/core/README.md

 ## Building and running

+Make sure all submodules are initialized with `git submodule update --init --recursive`.

 ### Web

+#### First-time setup

+You'll need to install CMake, which means `brew install cmake` on macOS, `sudo apt install cmake`-ish on Linux or using their official installer on Windows. `run.sh` needs WSL on Windows.

-First, make sure all submodules are initialized with `git submodule update --init --recursive`.
-Then, the first time you ever build for web, you will need to run `./run.sh web-init` once to get Emscripten (our C++ web build toolchain) setup.
+`./run.sh web-init` to setup Emscripten (our C++ web build toolchain).
 This may take a little bit.

+#### Building

-Next, run `./run.sh web-release` to build a release version of core for the web.
+`./run.sh web-release` to build a release version of core for the web.
 This will again take a bit the very first time (Emscripten fetches and caches SDL2).
 Later builds should (hopefully!) be faster.
+Every time you edit code in 'src/' or 'web/' you'll have to run this again.

-Finally, run `./run.sh web-serve-release` to serve core as a website to http://localhost:8080.
+`./run.sh web-serve-release` will serve core as a website to http://localhost:8080.
 Open that URL with a browser to check it out!
 You may want to open the developer console in your browser to see logging output.